 Sitting for long periods of time can be dangerous to your health, so try to get up periodically and walk around.
 You can break this up throughout the day.
-Spend 15 minutes in the morning walking while you check emails, then another 15 after lunch while you read a report, and another 15 before dinner while you check emails again.
+Spend 15 minutes in the morning walking on the treadmill while you check emails, then another 15 after lunch while you read a report, and another 15 before dinner while you check emails again.
 That gives you a full 45-minute workout, with no loss of productivity or extra effort on your part.

 Don’t have a treadmill?
 No problem!
 You can always pace slowly back and forth around your living room, or even walk in place.
 Just standing up can be beneficial from a health standpoint rather than simply sitting in the same position all day long.
 Something is better than nothing!

 Use the 50/10 Rule to Your Advantage

 Have you heard of the 50/10 rule?
 This productivity rule posits that you will be most productive if you spend 50 minutes of each hour working, then the last 10 minutes of the hour doing something outside of work that makes you happy.
 Many people find that using this rule makes them much more productive, efficient, and happy in their work.

 While most people end up using that 10-minute break to check social media, watch TV or other non-productive tasks, you can use this time for a quick walk.
 If you work an eight-hour day, spending 10 minutes of each hour walking will give you almost an hour and a half of walking that you might not otherwise get.
 And because you’re only walking 10 minutes every hour, your walking will feel more effortless.